 All prices exclude on-road costs

 If you are looking for a more accurate idea of pricing, you can use Audi’s stock-locator to find cars available around your area and get drive-away pricing.
-Alternatively you can use the official Audi Q2 configurator to build and price one up in your specification.
+Alternatively you can use the official Audi Q2 configurator to build and get an idea of pricing of one in your own specification.